filecoin-project/specs/src/systems/filecoin_blockchain/_index.md

 - storage_power_consensus
 ---

-The Filecoin blockchain is a distributed ledger that accounts for the state of storage in the Filecoin system.
+The Filecoin Blockchain is a distributed virtual machine that achieves consensus, processes messages, accounts for storage, and maintains security in the Filecoin Protocol.

 It includes: